-- We will give you the opportunity to meet the site manager who will share with you the following information:
+- Wherever possible we will give you the opportunity to meet the site manager and we will share with you the following information:

 - Floor plans and elevations

 - · Covenants and parking arrangements

 - Details of management charges

 - Ongoing development works

 - Ensuring your safety at all times is our priority so at certain times

 a visit may not be possible.
 We will inform you of the appropriate

 health and safety precautions that we and you must be aware of

 before visiting a development site.